The Brown Bunny: Sex scene

-In August 2004 upon the film's limited theatrical release in the United States, star Sevigny took to defending the film and its final scene, stating, "It's a shame people write so many things when they haven't seen it.
+In August 2004, upon the film's limited theatrical release in the United States, Sevigny took to defending the film and its final scene, stating "It's a shame people write so many things when they haven't seen it.
 When you see the film, it makes more sense.
 It's an art film.
 It should be playing in museums.
-It's like an Andy Warhol movie.
+It's like an Andy Warhol movie."